 How to avoid being ‘that driver’ on snowy roads in Washington passes

-Snoqualmie Pass was shut down several times late last week, after so many cars spun-out that it just wasn’t safe to keep the freeway open.
+Snoqualmie Pass was shut down several times over the last month, after so many cars spun-out that it just wasn’t safe to keep the freeway open.

 And when I saw a tiny Smart Car on social media trying to make it up the pass, I decided it was time to call class into session.
 As Washington State Trooper Rick Johnson told me, Smart Cars are not snow cars.